All Episodes

 It'll still be in California.

-And they could they could issue The new executive order, by the way, and still litigate this if they wanted to, although I think the new executive order would supersede it's the best way to go.
+And they could issue the new executive order, by the way, and still litigate this if they wanted to.

 Well, you're also buying time, but you don't have time, especially when it comes to protecting the country.

-Explain what the revisions would be and why they are necessary in light of the Ninth Circuit's ruling, because I think this is important.
+For non-lawyers listening to the program, explain what the revisions would be and why they are necessary in light of the Ninth Circuit's ruling, because I think this is important.

 And I also would like you to highlight on the fact that the Ninth Circuit never even mentioned 1182.

-Yeah, well, then nor the Constitution.
+Yeah, well, nor the Constitution.

-So the President has that authority.
+So the president has that authority.

 The Ninth Circuit does not mention 1182 one single time.

-It also doesn't mention the constitutional authority vested with the president as commander in chief.
+It also doesn't mention the constitutional authority vested with the president as commander-in-chief.

 It never mentions it.